sc2-pulse/sc2-pulse/README.md

 ```
 mvn spring-boot:run
 ```

+Scheduled tasks are disabled in the dev mode.
+You can remove the `@Profile` annotation from the Cron class if you want to run the tasks(like ladder scans) in the dev mode.
 ## Blizzard API clients
 The default config expects you to use different API clients/keys for each region.
 You **must** reduce the `BlizzardSC2API.REQUESTS_PER_SECOND_CAP` to 25 if you want to use one API client for all regions.